nortizcode/100DaysOfCode/r1-log.md

 Today I was a volunteer to give tech interviews to students in my old bootcamp.
 After that I went to codeacademy and did some work on python.
 I am also brain storming my next website.
 Might do a freelance job to build my portfolio

+### R1D9
+Today I worked on codeacademy to learn python